Our mission at VulPro is to protect African vultures through collaboration and innovation.

 Our efforts highlight anthropomorphic changes in the environment and enable us to recognize threats and install appropriate mitigation.

-The interface between the in-situ and ex-situ facets has engaged scientific and veterinary research, including but not limited to diseases, threats, and toxicology.
-VulPro’s holistic, scientific conservation work is ground-breaking and showcases how each bird plays a role in saving wild populations.
-We have released over 40 captive bred vultures into the wild and over 500 rehabilitated vultures over the past 12 years.
+The interface between the in-situ and ex-situ facets has engaged scientific and veterinary research, including but not limited to disease, threats and toxicology.
+VulPro’s holistic, scientific conservation work is ground-breaking and showcases how each bird plays a role saving wild populations.
+We have released over 40 captive bred vultures over the past 12 years.

 Our efforts have documented a 75% survival rate from our released rehabilitated vultures, with many successes but also some failures from our captive bred released vultures.